btri-projects/No1/README.md

 ## Welcome to the page for project No 1

-Here is were the open source code for this project will live.
+Here is where the open source code for this project will live.
 You're invited to contribute.

 No 1 will look into the following areas: